-The 2021-22 LCAP highlights reflect Washington Colony's previous successes, and continuity of learning during 2021-22, and addresses identified needs for Low-Income, English learners, and Foster Youth students.
-During 2019-20, Washington Colony was seeing positive growth trends and progress toward its LCAP goals.
-According to the SBAC 2019 data results report, there was a steady increase in ELA student achievement across all 3rd - 8th grade levels.
-The math data showed a decline in meeting standards by 3.9 points placing us in the "Orange" for all students.
-The most recent CAASPP ELA/MATH 2021 Performance results showed the following trends.
-The CAASPP ELA results show a 35.02% Met or Exceeded Standard for ELA.
-The CAASPP MATH results show a 21.28% Met or Exceeded Standard for MATH for all students despite the year of COVID-19 pandemic effects while providing instruction with the Distance Learning and Blended Models.
+The 2022-23 LCAP highlights reflect Washington Colony's previous successes, identified needs for Low-Income, English learners, and Foster Youth students.
+During 2022-23, Washington Colony was seeing positive growth trends and progress toward its LCAP goals.
+According to the SBAC 2022 data results report, there was sustained growth in ELA student achievement across all 3rd - 8th grade levels.
+The most recent CAASPP ELA/MATH 2022 Performance results showed the following trends.
+The CAASPP ELA 2022 Performance results show a 34.74% Met or Exceeded Standard.
+The CAASPP MATH results show a 27.01% Met or Exceeded Standard for all students.
+Despite the lingering effects of the COVID 19 pandemic, the district has maintained CAASPP ELA/Math sustained results in ELA and growth in Math.
+Results from 2021 show ELA at 35.02% at Met/Exceeded and Math at 21.0% Met/Exceeded.

-Due to the COVID-19 Pandemic the State CAASPP was suspended for the 2019-20 school year.
-During the 2020-21 school year, the district implemented the Learning Continuity Plan with notable success.
-Washington Colony expanded its supplemental resources to continue supporting LCAP Goal 1 Actions for all areas of student academic achievement in ELA/ Math and ELD.
-The district maintained its focus to increase the level of English Proficiency for English Learners by allocating designated time; Students with Disabilities were supported with services according to their IEPs; and technology access and online supplemental programs were purchased and implemented throughout Distance Learning for all Low-Income, English learners, and Foster Youth.
-The district allocated time for teachers to address students exhibiting learning loss.
-After School Program offered intervention instruction with daily tutoring supporting Reading and Math and the Reading Lab continued intervention services for students in need.
+During 2022-23, Washington Colony expanded its supplemental resources to continue supporting LCAP Goal 1 Actions for all areas of student academic achievement in ELA/ Math and ELD.
+The district maintained its focus to increase the level of English Proficiency for English Learners by allocating designated time; Students with Disabilities were supported with services according to their IEPs; and technology access and online supplemental programs were purchased and implemented for all low-income, English learners, and Foster Youth.